cbroms/pith/README.md

 ## Tests

-To run the tests, ensure that MongoDB is running locally.
-Then,
+To run the tests, ensure that MongoDB and Redis are both running locally.
+Then run the tests:

 ```
 $ python tests.py
 ```

-This script will take care of running both the worker script and and tests.